Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can already access dapps on mobile, such as with the MetaMask app for Ethereum dapps, but blockchain phones typically come with this functionality built in.

-This easier and more secure dapp access also uncovers additional benefits in line with the practical things cryptocurrency and dapps can do that regular money and apps can’t.
+This easier and more secure dapp access also uncovers additional benefits, in line with the practical things cryptocurrency and dapps can do which regular money and apps can’t.

 Key benefits of better dapp access

 With better dapp access, you could do the following on a blockchain smartphone:

 - Send and earn crypto: The key benefit is it helps you send money anywhere in the world as cryptocurrency just as easily and cheaply as sending a message.
 Some blockchain phones also run as blockchain nodes and pay the owner small amounts of crypto over time.

 - Store non-fungible tokens: You can hold non-fungible tokens on your phone.
 This is most widely used in games like CryptoKitties so far, but more applications are emerging.
 For example, a non-fungible token that represents a certification you have so you can prove certain qualifications in a counterfeit-proof way through your phone.

 - Secret sharing: You can use a secret sharing dapp to trustlessly distribute information fragments among multiple other parties in a way they can only be reassembled if everyone willingly agrees to do so.
 Some blockchain smartphones are pre-installing this kind of dapp to handle cryptocurrency private keys.

 - Trustless gambling: Online gambling of all kinds is often rigged.
 Gamblers just have to trust they’re not being lied to and fleeced: in many cases that trust will be misplaced.
 Blockchain dapps are the only way to create and play provably fair online gambling (d)apps and online casinos.